-*** Read the OPEN LETTER to interested students from Dr. Patricia Klein, Associate Head for Graduate Studies, Texas A&M University Department of Horticultural Sciences.
+*** Read the INQUIRY-LETTER to interested students from Dr. Patricia Klein, Associate Head for Graduate Studies, Texas A&M University Department of Horticultural Sciences.

 If you have a passion to learn more about plants, their growth, their production, or their utilization, then you may be a good candidate for graduate study in Horticulture.
 Students with undergraduate majors in the plant sciences, including horticulture, crop science, plant pathology, environmental science, genetics, plant physiology, and biochemistry, may be well prepared for graduate work in Horticulture.
 If your undergraduate degree is not directly related to plants (for example, if you received a degree in business or English), you may still be eligible for our program; you may strengthen your preparation by taking additional courses before applying, or while pursuing your graduate degree.
 The flexibility of our program allows you to tailor your graduate studies to your individual background and needs.